 \subsubsection{Early Vesta}

-The southern hemisphere of Vesta has a large depression with two basins Veneneia and Rheasilvia created by two giant impacts \citep{marchi2012,schenk2012}. \cite{fu2014} fitted the regions of the northern hemisphere not affected by the giant impacts with an ellipsoid of principal axes of dimensions $a=280.6\,\km$, $b=274.6\,\km$ and $c=236.8\,\km$.
-By extrapoling this shape to the two hemispheres of the early Vesta supposed hydrostatic, \cite{fu2014} obtained a paleorotation period of $5.02\,\h$ and \cite{ermakov2014} a paleorotation period between $4.83\,\h$ and $4.93\,\h$ for respectively the most and least differentiated internal structures.
+The southern hemisphere of Vesta has a large depression with two basins, Veneneia and Rheasilvia, created by two giant impacts \citep{marchi2012,schenk2012}. \cite{fu2014} fitted the regions of the northern hemisphere not affected by the giant impacts with an ellipsoid of principal axes of dimensions $a=280.6\,\km$, $b=274.6\,\km$ and $c=236.8\,\km$.
+By extrapolating this shape to the two hemispheres of the early Vesta supposed hydrostatic, \cite{fu2014} obtained a paleorotation period of $5.02\,\h$ and \cite{ermakov2014} a paleorotation period between $4.83\,\h$ and $4.93\,\h$ for respectively the most and least differentiated internal structures.

-By replacing the shape of the previous models by the supposed shape of the early Vesta determined by \cite{fu2014}, Eq. (\ref{eq:polarC}) gives $\C=0.4055$ for the three layer model of \cite{ermakov2014}, $\C=0.4081$ and $\C=0.4210$ for respectively the three-layer and two-layer models of \cite{park2014}.
+By replacing the shape of the previous models by the supposed shape of the early Vesta determined by \cite{fu2014}, Eq. (\ref{eq:polarC}) gives $\C=0.4055$ for the three-layer model of \cite{ermakov2014}, and $\C=0.4081$ and $\C=0.4210$ respectively for the three-layer and two-layer models of \cite{park2014}.
 We choose $\C=0.408$ with an uncertainty of $0.013$.
-The corresponding gravitationnal flatenning is $J_2=0.0559\pm0.0003$, where the uncertainty is given from the gravitationnal flatennings of the three different models of internal structure.
+The corresponding gravitational flattening is $J_2=0.0559\pm0.0003$, where the uncertainty is given from the gravitational flattenings of the three different models of internal structure.
 We choose the paleorotation period of $5.02\,\h$ of \cite{fu2014}.
-We use the value of the semi-major axis of section \ref{sec:preconstvesta} and Eq. (\ref{eq:prec_const}) gives the precession constant for the early Vesta
+We use the value of the semi-major axis of section \ref{sec:preconstvesta}, and Eq. (\ref{eq:prec_const}) gives the precession constant for the early Vesta